Fish-MIP/Global_MEM_Model_Templates/BOATS.md

 **Statistical metrics**

-The metrics for simulation optimization and best parameter selection have been applied on dynamic coupled ecological-economical simulations of Boats (see section \"Model Calibration\").
+The metrics for simulation optimization and best parameter selection have been applied on dynamic coupled ecological-economical simulations of Boats (see section "Model Calibration").
 For this round of simulation we adjusted the historical development of catchability such that simulated catches in LMEs reached a maximum in the 1990s, as in observation.
 This adjustment only affects simulations including fishing.

 **Statistical results (summary)**